-“We were so ahead of the curve we sometimes had difficulty getting people to participate as subjects, until the term ‘reality TV’ was explained in a high-profile article in 1998,” Jan recalled.
+“We were so ahead of the curve we sometimes had difficulty getting people to participate as subjects, until the term ‘reality TV’ was explained in a high-profile article in the New York Times in 1998,” Jan recalled.
 “After that, the floodgates opened.
 We started getting pitched by a new breed of ‘professional’ reality show regulars who happily jumped from show to show.”

 At one point, Banyan Productions had “10 or 11” series running simultaneously on cable and broadcast channels, including PBS and FOX, and employed as many as 347 staffers.

-But after a staggering 6,000 episodes, the Dicklers were burned to a crisp.
-They capped their run in 2013 to 2015 with Natural Reboot – a makeover show for women who feel crrazed and “need to take it down a notch and simplify,” Susan said.
+But after a staggering 5,000 episodes, the Dicklers capped their run in 2013 with Natural Reboot – a makeover show for women who feel crazed and “need to take it down a notch and simplify,” Susan said.